What is A Mini-Excavator?

 Being diggers, compact excavators excel at digging and they do so with efficiency and effectiveness that shoveling can’t compare with.

-They also offer the advantage of being able to get into hard to reach places at the work-site.
+They also offer the advantage of being able to get into hard-to-reach places at the work-site.
 Combined with the wide range of attachments, Small excavators can greatly reduce digging time.

 They can be used to dig irrigation ditches.